-From what I know of your brother, I suppose he will insist on marrying Emily before he leaves Quebec; but, after your letter, which I shall send him, you may look on his return as infallible.
+From what I know of your brother, I suppose he will insist on marrying Emily before he leaves Quebec; but, after your Vol. III.
+E letter, letter, which I shall fend him, you may look on his return as infallible.